davidlira19/Automated-Builds-CI-CD/docs/README.md

 - Ship both cloud-native and traditional applications in a unified pipeline.
 - Improve overall productivity.

-How Continous Deployment works?
+How Continuous Deployment works?

-As mentioned before, Continous Deployment works on Continous Integration, the work of Continous Deployment Software or Continous Delivery is to push and commit the code after the Continous Integration tests finished.
+As mentioned before, Continuous Deployment works on Continuous Integration, the work of Continuous Deployment Software or Continuous Delivery is to push and commit the code after the Continuous Integration tests finished.

 <p align="center">
   <img src="images/continous_deployment.png">
 </p>

-On the diagram above we can see all the phases of an Automated Build with the Continous Integration and Continous Deployment working on it.
+On the diagram above we can see all the phases of an Automated Build with the Continuous Integration and Continuous Deployment working on it.
 As you can see, the CI software is the first one working, it builds and test the code, after that the CD sfotware enters in scene testing the release to deploy it and finally operate it.